MattiasLiljeson/denLilleOstPojken/README.md

 # The Little Cheeseboy aka "Den lille Ostpojken"
 ### About
-This as a game made in a project course at Blekinge Institute of Technology.
+This is a game made in a project course at Blekinge Institute of Technology.
 The game is a pacman clone with a twist.
 More information can be found [here](http://www.indiedb.com/games/the-little-cheese-boy).

 ###License
 Copyright (C) 2013 Majestic6